ZoyaMomin30/ZoyaMomin30/README.md

 # 👋 Hi, I'm Zoya!

 I'm a passionate **Full Stack Web Developer** who also thrives in the worlds of **Data Science** and **Machine Learning**.
-I bring ideas to life through clean, scalable code and intuitive interfaces.
+I bring ideas to life through clean, scalable code and intuitive interfaces.<br >
-🔭 Currently a Computer Engineering student in Final Year 🌱 I’m currently learning Data Science and Machine learning ⚡ Passionate Full Stack Developer
+🔭 Currently a Computer Engineering student in Final Year<br >
+🌱 I’m currently learning Data Science and Machine learning <br >
+⚡ Passionate Full Stack Developer<br >
-🚀 Eager to build projects and learn
+🚀 Eager to build projects and learn <br >
 ---

 💡 Got a spark of an idea?